 Instead of simply eking out a living by planting whatever the local villages wanted and desired, farmers as far back as the Archaic era were already planning their crops according to the needs of international trade.

-Adam Izdebski of the Jagiellonian University in Krakow, Poland and the Max Planck Institute for the Science of Human History and his colleagues, in a paper published in the November edition of The Economic Journal of Oxford University Press, are saying that this is proof that a true market economy existed in that era.
+In a paper published in the November edition of The Economic Journal of Oxford University Press, Adam Izdebski of the Jagiellonian University in Krakow, Poland and the Max Planck Institute for the Science of Human History, along with his colleagues, say that this is proof that a true market economy existed in that era.

 And the concept of money and even counterfeiting was extant as far back as those times.

-But now, researchers have combined varying fields of scientific research to provide evidence for a market economy in ancient Greece — even including areas around the Black Sea where Greeks had settled — characterized by integrated agricultural production and a major expansion of trade.
+Now, however, researchers have combined varying fields of scientific research to provide evidence for a market economy in ancient Greece—even including areas around the Black Sea where Greeks had settled—characterized by integrated agricultural production and a major expansion of trade.